Linuszackrisson/skalen/README.md

 2. **Randomize Game**: Click the "Slumpa spel" button to let Skålen choose a game for you from your list.

-3. **Randomize Teams**: Use this feature to randomize teams and ensure a fair distribution of players.
+3. **Randomize Teams**: Use this feature to randomize teams and ensure fair player distribution.

 ## Contact Us